Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

    6. Cultural norms and expectations regarding behavior, such as modesty or deference to male authority figures, might have influenced women's ability to seek timely medical care or adopt preventive measures against cholera.

-- From the Age Band distribution, we can could see that Young Adults (20 - 39yrs) had the highest number of cholera cases of 80, while the Mid Aged (40 - 60yrs) follows witb 78 cases.
+- From the Age Band distribution, we could see that Young Adults (20 - 39yrs) had the highest number of cholera cases of 80, while the Mid Aged (40 - 60yrs) follows witb 78 cases.
 The Children (less than 1 - 12yrs) follows with 52 cases, the Old Aged (60+yrs) with 25, and lastly, the Teenagers (13 - 19yrs) with 6 cases.
-We may also go further to analyze this age band case tolls and what could have influenced the numbers:
+We may also go further to analyze this age band case tolls and what could have influenced the numbers among the different age bands.
+From further analysis, i was able to deduce the following poits:

    1. Young Adults (20 - 39yrs): The high number of cases in this age group could be attributed to factors such as increased mobility, social interaction, and exposure to contaminated environments.
 Young adults may have been more likely to engage in